Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-82-moving-forward.md

 "...How…?"

 "You wouldn’t believe how heavy I am even if I told ‘ya.
 I barely do.
-So, uh...while I wouldn’t mind *sharin’* I do gotta grab that stool."
+So, uh... while I wouldn’t mind *sharin’* I do gotta grab that stool."

 Rather than argue, Burnett transferred herself into Dyer’s lap.
-So...okay.
+So... okay.
 That was happening!

 ...Look from Hunter, after he finagled himself around the crowded table with his freshly acquired seating treasure. *He did that on purpose,* Dyer realized.
 To confirm it, the giant *winked* at him when nobody else was looking-